Phase 2RAG and Tool Calling·8 min read

 Phase 2 of 8

 Coming from Software Engineering?
 Handling multiple tool calls and errors is like building a job queue with retry logic.
 If you've worked with Celery, Sidekiq, or AWS SQS, the patterns — parallel execution, error isolation, result aggregation — are directly transferable.
-The LLM is just another task orchestrator.
+The LLM just drops the tasks on your queue — your code is the worker pool that executes them, isolates failures, and retries.
+Deciding which failures to retry vs. drop is the same call you make with a dead-letter queue.

 Handling Multiple Tool Calls